The unirationality of $S_9^-$ and moduli spaces of pointed spin curves: Correspondences between moduli spaces of pointed spin curves.

-We now explain a structure result for the spin moduli space $\SS_7^-$ which makes no reference to Mukai's structure theorem \cite{M3} for curves of genus $7$ in terms of the spinorial variety $OG(5,10)\subseteq \PP^{15}$, that is, of the birational isomorphism We believe this construction to be of independent interest and to prove to be useful for other applications, e.g. when computing the Chow ring of $\SS_7^-$, in the spirit of \cite{CL}.
+We now explain a structure result for the spin moduli space $\SS_7^-$ which makes no reference to Mukai's structure theorem \cite{M3} for curves of genus $7$ in terms of the spinorial variety $OG(5,10)\subseteq \PP^{15}$, that is, of the birational isomorphism This construction establishes a correspondence between $\SS_7^-$ and $\SS_{3,6}^+$.

 3pt

 We denote by $\hs_7^-$ the \emph{Hurwitz spin} stack parametrizing triples $[C, \vartheta, A]$, consisting of an odd spin curve $[C,\vartheta]\in \cS_7^-$ and a pencil $A\in W^1_5(C)$.
 The general fibre of the forgetful map $\hs_7^-\rightarrow \SS_7^-$ is a smooth curve.
 By Serre duality $L:=\omega_C\otimes A^{\vee}\in W^2_7(C)$.
 We consider the induced plane model